-DEVELOPING SUCCESSFUL "PARTNERING" RELATIONSHIPS FOR DESIGN AND CONSTRUCTION PROJECTS

-For Design Professionals, Owners & Contractors
+DEVELOPING SUCCESSFUL "PARTNERING" RELATIONSHIPS FOR DESIGN AND CONSTRUCTION PROJECTS For Design Professionals, Owners & Contractors

-A program to explore the (1) steps, (2) procedures, and (3) guidelines for structuring "Partnering" charters to maximize the efficiency, effectiveness and quality of working relationships that deliver high quality planning, design and construction.
-Designed to unite the construction team, owners and design professionals and focus on Project "Partnering":
+This program will explore the (1) steps, (2) procedures, and (3) guidelines for designing, writing, and implementing partnering systems.
+The objective of partnering is to maximize the efficiency, effectiveness, and quality of working relationships so as to deliver high-quality projects in the design and construction business.
+This program will study how to structure "partnering" charters.
+It is designed to unite the construction team, owners, and design professionals and focus project partnering.